n4ogw/so2sdr/share/so2sdr-bandmap-help/so2sdr-bandmap-help.md

 qso in the contest being operated.
 With longer exchanges (like in the ARRL Sweepstakes) a longer time should be used here.
 Typically you should use a value less than 30 seconds.
+* CQ Finder use calls: if selected, spotted calls will also be used (in addition to detected signals) to determine what frequencies for the CQ finder.
+* Scroll right: reverses the scroll direction.
+Some people like this for one bandmap if two bandmaps are placed on either side of the logging window.

 #### Soundcard SDR setup